 - Go to the Image and Media Bank to download the logotype in the correct size for the most common social media channels

 Lund University uses the standard tool WordPress for blogs.
 The solution consists of ready-made templates which are easy to use.
 The templates have been designed in compliance with Lund University’s graphic profile.

 The graphic profile also applies to film production.
-There are ready-made Photoshop templates for things like name tags and film intro/title pages, to facilitate your work.
+There are Photoshop templates for things like name tags, film intro and title pages, to facilitate your work.
 There are also audio files specially produced for Lund University – they can be used as background, for breaks in spoken commentary, or as a complement to images and text with no narration at all.
 You can also download the University’s presentation film from the Image and Media Bank.

 Tips on how to formulate, structure and work with newsletters: